Your Complete Guide to a Tahiti Honeymoon

 Try Snuba or an "Aqua Trek"

-French Polynesia isn't just for sports—it's a great place to try something new, especially if you want to spend part of your honeymoon on the ocean floor.
+French Polynesia isn't just for sports—it's a great place to try something new, especially if you want to spend part of your Tahiti honeymoon on the ocean floor.
 To actually walk on the bottom of a lagoon, try aqua trekking (also known as helmet diving) on the island of Moorea.
 You'll wear what looks like a vintage scuba dive helmet attached to an air source at the surface while you literally walk past reefs on the ocean floor.
 Tours last around 30 minutes.
 You could also try snuba, which is more or less the same, minus the helmet.

 Other French Polynesia watersports for honeymooners include underwater scooter tours in Bora Bora or jet ski rentals on Tahiti.
 You could also learn to paddle a va'a (outrigger canoe) or set sail on a sunset cruise.